Qumulo/getting-started-guide/hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/creating-configuring-cluster.md

 1. On the **Please select boot device:** screen, select your USB drive (usually labeled with `UEFI OS`) and boot into it.

-   The Qumulo Core installation begins.
+## Step 3: Install Qumulo Core

+{% include content-reuse/hardware-guides/install-qumulo-core.md %}

-## Step 3: Create and Configure Your Cluster
+## Step 4: Create and Configure Your Cluster

 {% include content-reuse/hardware-guides/create-configure-cluster.md %}